puppetlabs/bolt/documentation/experimental_features.md

 Policies may be manually added to the `policies` key in `bolt-project.yaml` or managed via Bolt commands.
-This key supports glob pattern for easily listing multiple policies, i.e. boltproject::* includes boltproject::admin and boltproject::sshkeys policies.
+This key supports glob pattern for easily listing multiple policies.
+For example, `bolt::project::*` includes `bolt::project::admin` and `bolt::project::sshkeys` policies.

 The following configuration file makes the `bolt::project::admin` and `bolt::project::sshkeys` policies available to the project: